Bangladesh

 The food is straight-up not fit for animal nor human consumption.
 Everything, even KFC, gave me food poisoning.
 Stick to Oreos and potato crisps.

-Getting around is very hard, you can't really book anything online and theirs no such thing as a schedule.
+Getting around is very hard, you can't really book anything online and there's no such thing as a schedule.
 Just ask around until a solution presents itself but that does mean you can commute in crazy unexpected ways.

 Train surf in Dhaka.
-It's a thrilling experience and nearing it's expected end.
+It's a thrilling experience and nearing its expected end.
 Simply try to sneak on the roof when no guards are watching and enjoy the ride.

 Solo travel as a woman, even a group of women I would not suggest.
-Many of the locals have no concept of personal space, they will crowd around you and stare, touch, help themselves to whats in your pocket and even I, a 6-foot man, was sexually harassed multiple times
+Many of the locals have no concept of personal space, they will crowd around you and stare, touch, help themselves to what's in your pocket and even I, a 6-foot man, was sexually harassed multiple times